cerana/cerana/sdk/README.md

 **NOTE:** Using this method the symbolic link is not persistent across reboots and needs to be restored on boot.
 An additional script in */etc/pre-init.d* can be used to do this.

-Another method is to add a script to */etc/pre-init.d* which uses *aufs* to mount the directory.
+To make */usr/local* persistent you can add a script to */etc/pre-init.d* which uses *aufs* to mount the directory.
 The existing script */etc/pre-init.d/mount-aufs.sh* can be used as an example of how to do this.

 Installing *clang*
 ------------------